toubia-j/text-to-sql-generator/README.md

 ## Tokenizer & Model
 For details on the tokenizer and model used in this project , see the [Tokenizer & Model README](models/README.md).

+## 🚀 Demo of the App

+We provide a simple Streamlit frontend to interact with the Text-to-SQL model.

+👉 For the full walkthrough with screenshots, see the [App Demo README](images/README.md).

 ## Docker Setup